-- 1. If the individual is determined to qualify for an SED or SMI designation, this shall be reported to the individual or their HCDM by the determining entity in writing, including notice of the individual's right to appeal the decision, on the form approved by AHCCCS. - 2.
-If the eligibility determination results in a determination that an individual does not qualify for SED or SMI designation, the determining entity shall provide written notice of the decision and include: - a.
-The reason for denial of SED or SMI eligibility - b.
-The right to appeal, and - c.
-The statement that Title XIX/XXI eligible individuals will continue to receive needed Title XIX/XXI covered services.
-In such cases, the individual's behavioral health category assignment shall be assigned based on criteria in the AHCCCS technical interface guidelines.
+- 1. If the member is determined SMI, the SMI status must be reported to the member or their legal guardian by CRN in writing, including notice of the member's right to appeal the decision (as outlined in ACOM Policy 444). - 2.
+If the eligibility determination results in a denial of a SMI status, Solari Crisis and Human Services will provide written notice of the decision and include: - a.
+The reason for denial of SMI eligibility (as outlined in AMPM Exhibit 320-P-1), - b.
+The right to appeal (as outlined in ACOM Policy 414 and ACOM Policy 444), and - c.
+The statement that Title XIX/XXI eligible members will continue to receive needed Title XIX/XXI covered services.
+In such cases, the member's behavioral health category assignment must be assigned based on criteria in the AHCCCS Technical Interface Guidelines.

-Reenrollment or Transfer
+Re-Enrollment or Transfer